 Supplemental Security Income (SSI) is financial assistance, provided by the federal government, to eligible persons with disabilities.
 It is money in the form of a monthly check that helps pay for basics such as food and shelter.
 It is available to people who are elderly, blind, or disabled (according to Social Security's Listing of Impairments), and who have little assets or income.

 Once all documentation is obtained by the Social Security Administration, it is determined whether both financial and medical eligibility are met.
 Many adults with disabilities meet the income eligibility guidelines because they do not have full- or part-time employment that brings their income to the maximum allowed.
-Some people with disabilities have too many assets in the form of bank accounts, life insurance or trusts in their name, which causes them to be ineligible for SSI benefits.
+Some people with disabilities have too many assets in the form of bank accounts, life insurance, or trusts in their name which causes them to be ineligible for SSI benefits.